PeterBooker/wp-github-api/README.md

 # WP Github

 WP Github handles communication between WordPress and the Github API.
 It can be included in your theme/plugin or the /mu-plugins/ folder.
-It is designed to allow easy fetching of data from Github to use/display on your WordPress website.
+It is designed to allow easy fetching of data from Github to use and/or display on your WordPress site.

 It is licensed under [GPL v2](http://www.gnu.org/licenses/gpl-2.0.html).